bsv-blockchain/cars-cli/README.md

 ### 1. Initialize Your Environment

 Make sure your project has a `deployment-info.json`.
-If not, create one according to the BSV Project Schema (TODO: Spec, link to spec.) and place it at the root.
+If not, create one according to the [BSV Project Schema](https://github.com/bitcoin-sv/BRCs/blob/master/apps/0102.md) and place it at the root.

 If you run `cars` in a directory without a `deployment-info.json`, the CLI will help you create a basic one.